jnozzi/cocoadev.com/markdown/NSCharacterSet.md

 8-Bit: a0

-General/CharSetGen.app has exited with status 0.
+CharSetGen.app has exited with status 0.

 And in case anybody is interested, here is the source code for the program.